Cross: Efficient Low-rank Tensor Completion: Introduction

 We also apply the proposed procedure to a 3-d MRI imaging dataset that comes from a study on Attention-deficit/hyperactivity disorder (ADHD).
 We show that with a limited number of Cross tensor measurements and the corresponding tensor completion algorithm, one can estimate the underlying low-rank structure of 3-d images as well as if one observes all entries of the image.

 This work also relates to some previous results other than tensor completion in the literature. \cite{mahoney2008tensor} considered the tensor CUR decomposition, which aims to represent the tensor as the product of a sub-tensor and two matrices.
 However, simply applying their work cannot lead to optimal results in tensor completion since treating tensors as matrix slices would lose useful structures of tensors. \cite{krishnamurthy2013low} proposed a sequential tensor completion algorithm under adaptive samplings.
 Their result requires $O(pr^{2.5}\log(r))$ number of entries for $p$-by-$p$-by-$p$ order-3 tensors under the more restrictive CP rank-$r$ condition, which is much larger than that of our method. \cite{rauhut2016low} considered a tensor recovery setting where each observation is a general linear projections of the original tensor.
-However, their theoretical analysis heavily relies on a conjecture that is difficult to check.
+However, their theoretical analysis heavily relies on a conjecture that is difficult to check. \cite{oseledets2008tucker} provided an existence proof for rank-$r$ Tucker-like approximations for $p$-by-$p$-by-$p$ tensors with $O(r^3+pr)$ parameters. \cite{caiafa2010generalizing} introduced representations for $p_1$-by-$p_2$-by-$p_3$ Tucker rank-$(r,r,r)$ tensors based on $r^3 + r(p_1+p_2+p_3)$ selected entries.
+In \cite{caiafa2015stable}, they further introduced a multi-way projection scheme for stable, robust, and fast low-rank tensor reconstruction, which requires $O(pr^2)$ measurements and some tuning parameters, such as the rank of the tensor, for implementation.
+To the extent of our knowledge, we are among the first to develop the tensor completion scheme that is efficient, easy to implement, tuning-free, and allows exact tensor completion in the noiseless setting and achieves optimal estimation error in the noisy setting under the minimal sample size.